-(f) A reference to a party to this Agreement or another agreement or document includes that party’s successors and permitted substitutes and assigns (and, where applicable, the party’s legal personal representatives).
+(e) A reference to a party to this Agreement or another agreement or document includes that party’s successors and permitted substitutes and assigns (and, where applicable, the party’s legal personal representatives).

-2. APPLICATION OF THIS AGREEMENT
+2 APPLICATION OF THIS AGREEMENT

 2.2 Where the User does not accept or can no longer comply with the terms and conditions of this Agreement, the User must immediately cease using Typsy.

-2.3 This Agreement may be updated by the Company at its absolute discretion from time-to-time, and unless stated otherwise by the Company in writing, such updates shall come into effect for use of Typsy at the commencement of the User’s next billing period.
+2.3 This Agreement may be updated by the Company at its absolute discretion from time to time, and unless stated otherwise by the Company in writing, such updates shall come into effect for use of Typsy at the commencement of the User’s next billing period.

 3.1 The User agrees and accepts that Typsy is:

-(a) Hosted by the Company using a secure third-party hosting service and shall only be installed, accessed and maintained by the Company;
+(a) Hosted by the Company using a secure third-party hosting service and shall only be installed, accessed, and maintained by the Company;

 (b) Accessed by the User using the internet or other connection to the servers hosting the Typsy and is not available ‘locally’ from the User’s systems; and

-(c) Managed and supported exclusively by the Company from the Company’s third party hosting service and that no ‘back-end’ access to Typsy is available to the User unless expressly agreed in writing.
+(c) Managed and supported exclusively by the Company from the Company’s third-party hosting service and that no ‘back-end’ access to Typsy is available to the User unless expressly agreed in writing.

 3.3 The Company shall not exercise its rights under clause 3.2 in a manner that would intentionally cause the User to lose access to Personal Information or fundamentally decrease the utility of Typsy to the User, other than in accordance with the terms of this Agreement.

-4.1 By accepting the terms and conditions of this Agreement, the User is granted a limited, non-exclusive and revocable licence to access and use Typsy for the duration of this Agreement, in accordance with the terms and conditions of this Agreement.
+4.1 By accepting the terms and conditions of this Agreement, the User is granted a limited, non-exclusive, and revocable licence to access and use Typsy for the duration of this Agreement, in accordance with the terms and conditions of this Agreement.
 The terms of the licence will depend on the account type of the User.

-4.3 Organisation Licence
+4.3 Business Customer Licence

-(ii) A defined territory;
+ii A defined territory;

-(iv) The notice period required by the parties to terminate this Agreement.
+iv The notice period required by the parties to terminate this Agreement.